-Jean-Martin Charcot, the Father of Neurology, a French Neurologist, (1825-1893) reported a series of 20 patients whose illnesses were characterized by dramatic and progressive loss of muscle strength with associated muscle atrophy in 1874.
+Jean-Martin Charcot, a French Neurologist, (1825-1893) widely recognized as the Father of Neurology, reported a series of 20 patients whose illnesses were characterized by dramatic and progressive loss of muscle strength with associated muscle atrophy in 1874.
 Charcot personally developed the term Amyotrophic Lateral Sclerosis based on the unique autopsy finding in the brain of several of his patients.
-(2) Initial recognition of a single patient with ALS type findings is attributed to Dr. Charles Bell in London, England in 1824, a half century earlier.
+(2) Initial recognition of a single patient with ALS type findings is attributed to Dr. Charles Bell in London, England, 1824, a half century earlier.

 ALS most frequently is diagnosed in white males between ages 40 and 70.
 ALS is rarely diagnosed in patients less than 20 years old.
-Diagnosis to death is less than 48 months in 90% of patients with ALS.
-ALS is uncommon, currently estimated to afflict 4-5,000 Americans per year.
+Diagnosis to death is less than 60 months in 90% of patients with ALS.

-Thirty eight years earlier in 1907, Alois Alzheimer, (1864-1915) a German Psychiatrist and Neuropathologist, described the clinical course of his unique patient: Auguste Deter (1850-1906).
+Alois Alzheimer, (1864-1915) a German Psychiatrist and Neuropathologist, described the clinical course of his unique patient: Auguste Dyer (1850-1906) in 1907 in Bavaria, Germany.
 Her clinical findings were characterized by dramatic loss of her memory associated with increasingly severe psychotic and erratic behavior.
-Her autopsied brain (1915), personally studied by Dr. Alzheimer, demonstrated unique cerebral cellular changes and “tangles” now diagnostic of its namesake disease.
+Her autopsied brain, personally studied by Dr. Alzheimer, a neuropathologist, himself many years later demonstrated unique cerebral cellular changes and nerve tangles now diagnostic of its namesake disease.

-Her husband institutionalized his wife primarily because of her increasingly erratic and psychotic behavior, rather than because of her memory loss.
-His wife’s erratic behavior left him no other choice but to hospitalize her at the local insane asylum, where she lived the last five years of her life.
-It was here that Dr. Alzheimer met Auguste Deter for the first time.
+Her husband had institutionalized his wife in the local insane asylum because of her increasingly erratic and psychotic behavior rather than because of her memory loss.
+It was here that Dr. Alzheimer met Auguste Dyer for the first time several years earlier.

-It appears purely ironic that the name of a German Psychiatrist would now be associated with a disease feared by every educated senior the world over.
-Alzheimer’s disease is estimated to affect between 35 and 45 million patients on a worldwide basis and 5.2-5.4 million Americans.
-The incidence of Alzheimer’s is projected to increase commensurate with the ever increasing aging population.
-There is so little hope for identifying or preventing the development of Alzheimer’s disease, that at least one major financial planning institution has already projected the incidence and cost of this disease 30-40 years into the future.
+It appears purely ironic that the name of a German Psychiatrist would now be associated with a disease feared by every educated senior.
+The incidence of Alzheimer’s is projected to increase commensurate with the ever increasing aging population of senior citizens.
+There is so little hope for preventing the development of Alzheimer’s or discovering an effective treatment that at least one financial planning institution has already projected the incidence and cost of this disease 30-40 years into the future.

-Alzheimer’s disease is now considered to be the fifth-sixth leading cause of death in America, and certainly the most expensive disease to treat, manage and care for, currently known to exist.
+Alzheimer’s disease is now considered to be the fifth-sixth leading cause of death in America, and certainly among the most expensive diseases to treat, manage and care for, currently known to exist.

-The author of this paper chooses to consider both diseases to be “related”, if not essentially identical, primarily because of the similar pattern of neuronal cell death.
-All neurodegenerative diseases share several characteristic features: specific neurons gradually and insidiously lose function, degenerate and die.
-Similarly, these neurodegenerative diseases have a progressive course, leading to profound disability and a shortened life span for each afflicted patient.
+Sachatello chooses to consider both diseases to be “related”, if not essentially identical, primarily because of the similar pattern of glial-neuron cell death.
+All neurodegenerative brain diseases share several characteristic features: specific glial neuron complexes insidiously lose function, degenerate and die.
+Similarly, these neurodegenerative brain diseases have a progressive course, leading to profound disability and a shortened life span for each afflicted patient.